Devlogerio/Kalamebaz.space/README.md

 ## More of my games like this:
 https://github.com/Devlogerio?tab=repositories

+IMPORTANT NODE: Phonegap project has huge changes during the past years, this project may not work

 ## How to run:
 1) Install Phonegap and use the client folder as the app on it